Technical Program Themes and Subthemes

 - Impact of Hydraulic Fracturing and Drawdown on Well Productivity

 Geochemistry provides insights to rock and fluid property quantification for unconventionals.
-In this theme, contributions should be focused towards the development, understanding, application and impacts of geochemistry to constraining our assessments (both predictive as well as lookbacks) of source rock/hybrid unconventionals.
+In this theme, contributions should be focused on the development, understanding, application and impacts of geochemistry to constraining our assessments (both predictive as well as lookbacks) of source rock/hybrid unconventionals.

-Theme 8: Unlocking the Production and Recovery Potential of Unconventionals
+Theme 8: Unlocking the Production and Recovery Potential

 Building on strong fundamentals, this theme will focus on maximizing unconventional oil and gas productivity.
 To get the most from these reservoirs, understanding reservoir flow dynamics, which better enable modeling tools to mimic these processes, and improved artificial lift and facility methods can improve recovery.
 Due to low primary recovery, enhanced recovery applications could present a significant opportunity for further asset exploitation.
-A broad range of enhanced recovery applications will be discussed, presenting the latest information.
-We encourage multi-discipline team presentations to highlight strategies that have transformed the production potential from these reservoirs.

 - Reservoir Production and Recovery Mechanisms